Facebook VP Says Company Won't Use Experts To Fix Fake News Because It is Worried About Criticism - Slashdot

 "Our engineers are aware of the problem and we have our top men on it."
 Maybe they should just turn it of and on again....

-Fake News about Fake News (Score:2)
+Fake News about Fake News (Score:3)

 The worst psyop since Saddam planning 911 and having WMD's is the propaganda about Russian propaganda. [newyorker.com]

+Except Russia's continual war on free countries everywhere is a fact you can't argue with -- and they've never stopped.

+Russians hate democracy and the rule of law like the Devil hates holy water

-This is why we don't trust your "experts" (Score:4)
+This is why we don't trust your "experts" (Score:5, Insightful)

 This doesn't violate Facebook standards [pjmedia.com].
 Or for those who won't read TFL: